 What Next For Labour?
 Ideas for a New Generation.
-Edited by Tom Scholes-Fogg and Hisham Hamid.
+Tom Scholes-Fogg and Hisham Hamid (eds).
 Queensferry Publishing.
-296 pages.
-September 2011.
+2011.

 Since being removed from power in 2010, the Labour Party has been engaged in a process of self-renewal.
 Ed Miliband has been undertaking a wholesale policy review across the party, while those more widely affiliated have also been contributing to the debate through the blogosphere, newspaper column pieces, through think-tanks, and at a grass-roots level.
 The central questions of this debate remain what Labour did wrong to cost itself the 2010 election, and what the party must now do to make itself electorally viable again.